atomicpay/woocommerce-plugin/README.md

 ![Debug Log](https://github.com/atomicpay/woocommerce-plugin/blob/master/templates/images/step-7.png)

 ## Contributions & Developments
 Anyone and everyone is welcome to contribute or develop libraries for the programming languages.
-Please take a moment to review the [guidelines for contributing to AtomicPay API Client](https://github.com/atomicpay/RESTful-API-client/blob/master/CONTRIBUTING.md).
+Please take a moment to review the [guidelines for contributing to AtomicPay for WooCommerce Plugin](https://github.com/atomicpay/woocommerce-plugin/blob/master/CONTRIBUTING.md).

 - [Bug reports](CONTRIBUTING.md#bugs)
 - [Feature requests](CONTRIBUTING.md#features)
 - [Pull requests](CONTRIBUTING.md#pull-requests)

 ## License
 AtomicPay is released under the MIT License.
-Please refer to the [License](https://github.com/atomicpay/RESTful-API-client/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.
+Please refer to the [License](https://github.com/atomicpay/woocommerce-plugin/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.